FromFractalWaves/repo-analyzer-webui/README.md

 # Repository Analyzer WebUI

 this is just a placeholder.

-after you add from the discovery repos, and it takes you to the process page, just refresh. just incase someone uses this before i fix it. so heres what claude said to "can you update this for the webui version?"
+so heres what claude said to "can you update this for the webui version?"

 ## Features